 Work the yeast up thoroughly in about one-half cupful of the juice and add to the expressed juice, stirring thoroughly.
-Cover with a cloth to keep insects from it and allow to ferment.
+Cover with a cloth to keep insects from it and allow it to ferment.

 The best temperature for fermentation is between 80 and 90 degrees.
-Do not put in a cold cellar, or the fermentation will be too slow.
+Do not put it in a cold cellar, or the fermentation will be too slow.
 At 80 to 90 degrees, alcoholic fermentation will usually be complete in from three to four days to a week, or when “working” starts, as indicated by the cessation of bubbling.

 The next step in the process is acetic acid fermentation, during which the alcohol is changed into acetic acid.

 After the bubbling stops, it will be found advantageous to add some good strong vinegar in the proportion of one gallon of vinegar to three or four gallons of fermented juice.

 Usually, however, no vinegar is added and the inoculation of the fermented juice with acetic acid bacteria is left to chance.
 This chance inoculation generally produces a more or less satisfactory product, but if the vinegar is added, the results are much better.